crazyzimuki/Connect-Four/README.md

 Description:
 A Unity version of the classic Connect Four game.
-Play against the AI!
+Play against a highly advanced AI built on Alpha-Beta search and Heuristics theory

 The app is the file: Connect4.apk